WenshuaiJiangCorn/sl-experiment-wj/README.md

 If VRPC is interrupted during data acquisition, follow this instruction:
-1. If the session involved Mesoscope imaging, shut down the Mesoscope acquisition process and make sure all required files (frame stacks, motion estimator data, cranial window screenshot) have been generated adn saved to the **mesoscope_frames** folder.
+1. If the session involved Mesoscope imaging, shut down the Mesoscope acquisition process and make sure all required files (frame stacks, motion estimator data, cranial window screenshot) have been generated and saved to the **mesoscope_frames** folder.
 2. Remove the animal from the Mesoscope-VR system.
 3. Use Zaber Launcher to **manually move the HeadBarRoll axis to have a positive angle** (> 0 degrees).
 This is